-You claimed ITCs of $$15,000 (60\% \times $25,000)$ for the tax paid on the land and on your construction costs.
+You claimed ITCs of \$15,000 (60% X \$25,000) for the tax paid on the land and on your construction costs.
 Since you are using 40% of the building in exempt activities, you were unable to recover the GST you paid on the land and construction costs that relate to those activities.

-You then make a taxable sale of the building for \$700,000 plus \$35,000 GST.
-Since you made a taxable sale of the building, you are eligible to claim an ITC to recover some or all of the tax that you paid on your purchase of the property that you could not previously recover.
+You then make a taxable sale of the building for \$700,000.
+Since you made a taxable sale of the building, you are eligible to claim an ITC to recover the tax that you paid on your purchase of the property that you could not previously recover.